xddxdd/blog/source/en/page/dn42/index.md

 Recommended Config Templates (Default Parameters)
 -------------------------------------------------

-> These templates are from your perspective, you don't need to swap sides when using them on your server.
+> These templates are from your perspective, and you don't need to swap sides when using them on your server.

 OpenVPN: